 Why a Delaware C Corp Vs an LLC?
 Why Not an S Corp?

-At Capbase, we believe it’s highly beneficial for most tech companies to incorporate as a C Corp, if only for the simple reason that C Corps are typically the only legal entities that can legally be funded by outside andel or VC investors.
+At Capbase, we believe it’s highly beneficial for most tech companies to incorporate as a C Corp, if only for the simple reason that C Corps are typically the only legal entities that can legally be funded by outside angel investors or VC funds.
 Simple as that.
-While some may tout S Corps and LLCs because of their pass through taxation benefits, it can often cause more problems than it solves.
+While some may tout a S Corp and limited liability company because of the potential to reduce the company tax burden through pass through taxation, startups rarely take advantage of these benefits as they do not pay income tax to the IRS until they become profitable.

 Incorporation has traditionally been a piecemeal effort requiring a number of different forms and actions.
 Thankfully, Capbase simplifies the entire process of incorporation, obtaining an EIN, and setting up early corporate documents and structure, making the process of legally incorporating your company easier than ever.

-- It also protects you from personal liability, allows you to assign IP, hire employees and much more.
+- Incorporating a corporate entity also offers you personal liability protection, allows you to assign IP, hire employees and much more.

-- Some companies do, but you need’nt wait to find a co-founder to incorporate.
+- Some entrepreneurs do, but you don’t have to wait to find a co-founder to incorporate.

-- Capbase simplifies the process of incorporation and tracking your incorporation documents through the life of your business.
+- Capbase simplifies the process of incorporation and tracking your company legal documents through the life of your business.
+Our platform costs dramatically less than using a traditional corporate law firm.